 In the case of delinquencies of Mortgage Loans insured or guaranteed by FHA, VA or Rural Development or by any private insurance companies, the Administration modifies the terms of such Mortgage Loans in accordance with the requirements of the mortgage insurer or guarantor.
-Such modifications may include the deferral of monthly payments of principal and interest, the extension of the maturity dates and re-amortization of the outstanding principal balances of the Mortgage Loans, and, in the case of FHA insured mortgage loans, the payment by FHA of partial insurance claims.
-See APPENDIX A - "Business Disruption Risk; COVID-19" for information on the impact of COVID-19 on loan modifications.
+Such modifications may include the deferral of monthly payments of principal and interest, the extension of the maturity dates and reamortization of the outstanding principal balances of the Mortgage Loans, and, in the case of FHA insured mortgage loans, the payment by FHA of partial insurance claims.